Skip to content

 Clear Ownership Architecture

-You also need unambiguous resource ownership.
+Teams also need unambiguous resource ownership.
 Each database table, API endpoint, file, or process belongs to exactly one agent.
-When multiple agents think they control the same resource, you get conflicts that are impossible to debug.
+When multiple agents think they control the same resource, the resulting conflicts are nearly impossible to debug.

 How Does Independent Validation Reduce Errors?

-• PwC implementation: 7x accuracy improvement (10% to 70%) through structured validation loops
+• PwC achieved a 7x accuracy improvement (10% to 70%) through structured validation loops using CrewAI

 Judge agents catch hallucinations before they cascade, identify premature termination, and flag outputs violating original specifications.

-The judge needs isolated prompts, separate context, and independent scoring criteria.
-If it shares too much with producing agents, it becomes another participant in collective delusion rather than an objective validator.
+If the judge shares too much context with producing agents, it becomes another participant in collective delusion rather than an objective validator.
+Intent implements this pattern through its dedicated Verifier agent, which checks implementation results against the living spec before any code reaches review.

 What Infrastructure Issues Break Multi-Agent Systems?